Part of the “breaking the code of silence” series

 I had never done anything like this before.
 The first cut was experimental, testing how much pressure was needed, and how much damage could be tolerated.
 The second and the third grew in force and speed.
 The act was all-consuming; my focus shifted from the panic I had felt moments earlier, to the calm of silent absorption with the effect the knife was having on my body.
 I was fascinated, enthralled.
 THIS was something I had control over.
 I felt like I had regained ownership of myself somehow.
 I watched the beads of blood pop up, grow, then merge together, mesmerised by the awful-yet-beautiful ruby-red slash.
 The sight of it seemed to have a grounding effect, and I felt re-connected to myself again.
 Then, the door across the room opened and my mother appeared.
 Our eyes met, both of us froze.
 Time slowed and I recall feeling in a state of suspension, knowing I had done something unspeakable but so needful of a sign of love.
 At that moment, more than anything else in the world, I needed to be understood.
 A beat passed before the normal speed of time resumed.
 She looked at me, the anger plain in her face, and spat, “What are you doing, you stupid girl?”
 Then she turned on her heel and left me there.

 Suddenly, I was back in the unforgiving glare of reality.
 I was filled with a deep sense of shame.
 I had done something that couldn’t be undone.
 I didn’t yet understand why I had done it, but I would never be the same person I was ten minutes before.
 It was an instinctive reaction, not a premeditated act.
 Looking back, it was a cry for help, but it morphed into a guilty, disgraceful secret.
-I kept it hidden from my friends at school, only daring to look at the scabbing, throbbing wound, that I had clumsily dressed myself, in the spacious quiet of the library.
+I kept it hidden from my friends at school, only daring to look at the scabbing, throbbing wound I’d clumsily dressed myself, in the spacious quiet of the library.
 My mother was cold and distant towards me for the next two weeks, only speaking to me when it was unavoidable, and the incident was never mentioned.
 Her distance and lack of concern, caused me to feel the shame that should have been hers.
 I never mentioned the incident and neither did she.
 That misplaced sense of shame would ensure it stayed that way until now.

 Linking up with the Love All Blogs Mental Health Blog Hop.